Bartis1313/csgo/README.md

  * Esp Flags (Some information about enemies, their hp, armor etc...)
  * Esp Info (For now only name and C4 holder)
  * Esp Skeleton (Skeleton drawn by lines, working with backtrack too)
- * Backtrack Chams (Static, Rainbow, Last Tick)
+ * Backtrack Chams (Static, Rainbow, Last Tick) (rebuild needed)
  * DLight (Uses engine to highlight the player)
  * Nigtmode (Chnages materials to be darker including chnage of the sky)
  * Esp Lines (They will only show on selected target by aimbot)
- * Plots (Represent current FPS and Velocity in stored records and then drawn using lines and difference between them)
+ * Plots (Represent current FPS and Velocity in stored records and then drawn using lines and difference between them, fully custom)
- * Arm Chams (Color, no arms)
+ * Arm Chams (Color, no arms) (rebuild needed)
- * Weapon Chams (Color, no weapon)
+ * Weapon Chams (Color, no weapon) (rebuild needed)
  </details>

 # Keybinds
  - INSERT (Close/open menu)
  - DELETE (Panic key - shutdowns whole hack thread)
+ - HOME (Console key - shows the console window rendered with ImGui)

 # Issues or requests
 For now the cheat may have them many as during development my main goal is to learn how to write optimized and simple code

 About requests, when I personally think the feature provided is alright, I will try to implement it in a short time perioid, eventually people who commit prs will be contributors

-# TODO:
-- Fix/finish everything that is commented TODO or FIXME.
-- Remove bloat includes, eg: currently the includes for classes are in headers rather than declaring the class/struct name in the header.
-- Use ImGui window to render any addon such as radar, plots, and maybe logger.
-- More features, especially visual friendly.
-- Create custom UI, with quake looking set, starting from icons, ending on killfeed.
-- Generally improve code quality.

 # Log
 <details>